tmgleitsmann/Search/foundations/Lucene/README.md

 Scorers will move up the tree until they are consolidated by a Collector object that consumes the scores and computes the results.
 For example, if we wanted to match the top 10 most relevant documents, our Collector will populate the documents within a priority queue of size 10, ranked by score.
 Collectors can also be used for faceting, grouping, and more.

-**Query Evaluation**: The logic for scoring terms is implemented by the Similary Class in Lucene.
+**Similarity**: The logic for scoring terms is implemented by the Similary Class in Lucene.
 Similarity will determine
 - Field normalization factors (weights)
   - Depends on field length
   - Depends on user-specified field boosts